 Lexi Salomone is the Assistant Director at the Pluralism Project.
 Having interned at the Project during her time as a student at Harvard Divinity School, she returned to a full-time position in 2011.
 Before this role, she worked at the Center for the Study of World Religions at Harvard Divinity School, where she coordinated hundreds of events in her five years as the Coordinator of Educational Programming.
 After graduating from Harvard Divinity School with her Master of Theological Studies degree, she spent three years as an associate at Combined Jewish Philanthropies where she worked to engage young adults in Boston’s vibrant Jewish community.
 She earned her B.A. in philosophy and religious studies at Colgate University (Hamilton, NY).
-During her time as a student at HDS, Lexi interned at the Pluralism Project, researching Boston’s Jewish and Muslim community.
-She is still active in Boston’s Jewish community, particularly around interfaith issues.
-She is a recent alumna of the PresenTense Social Entrepreneurial Fellowship, where she explored ways to further support the interfaith community through her fledgling interfaith greeting card venture.

 Dr. Ryan R. Overbey